LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 If you get a message like this:
 "*Could not execute because the specified command or file was not found*", it is probably because the CLI tools for EF haven't been installed.
 You can install them by executing this command:

-`dotnet ef tool install --global dotnet-ef --version 6.0.x`
+`dotnet tool install --global dotnet-ef --version 6.0.x`

 **Note:** Replace `x` with the patch level that matches the version of EF Core you are using, for example: 6.0.24.